piratetone/basem3nt/TO-DO.md

 - redo the calendar so that it updates with events - 9/20

-- create a forum for diplomatic discussion - 9/20
+- create a forum for diplomatic discussions - 9/20

 - create leagues/groups - 9/16

-- implement Gmap to plot all the users - 9/16